zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 {{< figure src="/img/water_x2.svg" caption="*Figure N: Linear plot of the scattered intensity of a water droplet of size \\(x = 2\\) (solid line).
 The vertical and the horizontal intensities are plotted using the dashed and the dotted lines, respectfully.*" >}}

-For particles much larger than the wavelength (\\(x \gg 1\\)), we can observe the formation of the secondary interference structure around the forward direction.
+For particles much larger than the wavelength (\\(x \gg 1\\)), we can observe  formation of the secondary interference structure around the forward direction.
 The shape and the complexity of this structure changes rapidly with both \\(m\\) and \\(x\\), leading to a colorful effect called *polychroism*.

 {{< figure src="/img/water_x10.svg" caption="*Figure N: Linear plot of the scattered intensity of a water droplet of size \\(x = 10\\).*" >}}

-In particular, if the refractive index \\(|m|\\) of the particle is large, the distribution of these peaks can be predicted by the [Huygens–Fresnel principle](https://en.wikipedia.org/wiki/Huygens%E2%80%93Fresnel_principle), which says that the field in the immediate vicinity of an aperture (or, in our case, an obstacle) is given by the integral of spherical wavelets formed in the plane of the aperture (or the area around the obstacle) \[[4](#references) (ch 3.1), [6](#references) (ch 8.2, 14.5.2.c)\].
+If the refractive index of the particle is large \\(\left( |m| \gg 1 \right)\\), the distribution of these peaks can be predicted by the [Huygens–Fresnel principle](https://en.wikipedia.org/wiki/Huygens%E2%80%93Fresnel_principle), which says that, in the immediate vicinity of an aperture (or, in our case, an obstacle), the total field is given by the integral of spherical wavelets formed in the plane of the aperture (or the area around the obstacle) \[[4](#references) (ch 3.1), [6](#references) (ch 8.2, 14.5.2.c)\].
 This results in an apparent failure of the obstacle to block the incident light; it is then said that the wave nature of light causes it to [diffract](https://en.wikipedia.org/wiki/Diffraction), or bend around the object.

 For a typical [cloud droplet](https://ntrs.nasa.gov/citations/20160014659) of radius \\(a \approx 10 \text{ μm}\\) (which corresponds to \\(x \approx 104.7\\)), the intensity of forward scattering is so high that we must use a logarithmic plot of intensity in order to discern the details of the distribution of scattered light.

 {{< figure src="/img/water_cloud.svg" caption="*Figure N: Logarithmic plot of the scattered intensity of a water droplet of size \\(x = 104.7\\).*" >}}

-Using a polar logarithmic plot, it is difficult to convey how large the forward peak is.
-A regular logarithmic plot shows that there is a nearly 6 orders-of-magnitude difference between the highest peak and the lowest trough.
+A logarithmic polar plot can hardly convey how large the forward peak is.
+A rectangular plot shows that there is a 5 orders-of-magnitude difference between the highest peak and the lowest trough.

-{{< figure src="/img/water_cloud_flat.svg" caption="*Figure N: Logarithmic plot of the scattered intensity of a water droplet of size \\(x = 104.7\\).*" >}}
+{{< figure src="/img/water_cloud_intensity.svg" caption="*Figure N: Logarithmic plot of the scattered intensity of a water droplet of size \\(x = 104.7\\).
+The horizontal axis represents the polar angle of the sensor.*" >}}

+How large is the contribution of the secondary components of the scattering function?
+We can answer this question by plotting the total amount of power scattered by the particle as a function of the solid angle, where a small solid angle corresponds to a tiny sensor directly in front of the droplet, and \\(4 \pi\\) represents a hypothetical spherical sensor completely surrounding the particle.

+{{< figure src="/img/water_cloud_power.svg" caption="*Figure N: Linear plot of the fraction of the scattered power of a water droplet of size \\(x = 104.7\\).
+The horizontal axis represents the solid angle of the sensor.*" >}}

+It is convenient to normalize the graph by the total amount of power scattered by the droplet.
+That way, it is easy to see that, while around 50% of the scattered power is concentrated in the forward direction, the remaining 50% is channeled elsewhere.

 ---